benc-uk/smilr/azure/templates/aci-quickstart/readme.md

 # ARM Template - Quick Start with Azure Container Instances
+**Note.** This template will deploy using [pre-built public images on Dockerhub](https://hub.docker.com/u/smilr), and doesn't require you to build any mages or have ACR set up

 Deploy the Smilr app using just Azure Container Instances (ACI) with MongoDB running in a container.
 The data-api and mongo containers will run in the same container group and so demonstrates the shared container group model in ACI

-**Note.** This template will deploy using [pre-built public images on Dockerhub](https://hub.docker.com/u/smilr), and doesn't require ACR set up or for you to build images

 ## Deployed Resources
 - Microsoft.ContainerInstance/containerGroups